Skip to the main content.

 What is the Seed Enterprise Investment Scheme and the Enterprise Investment Scheme?

 SEIS and EIS are government initiatives that encourage private investors to invest in fledgling UK businesses.
-They’re designed to reduce the risk that comes with investing in any early-stage company by giving investors generous tax breaks.
+They’re designed to reduce the risk of investing in an early-stage company by giving investors generous tax breaks, so it's no surprise the schemes are popular!

 We’ll dive into the details later, but SEIS and EIS tax incentives include: